 What goes for developing new academic thinking skills in the sections just above goes for specific ideas too.
 We’ll take the humanities as an example because people’s interest in literature, philosophy, languages, and their kin stretch far beyond academia into our general culture.
 There are particular ways that psychedelic-derived ideas are enriching our culture.
 As new models of our mind come along, each offers its ideas as ways to understand our culture.

-The richest psychedelic model that I know of is Stanislav Grof’s four-layer view of our minds (Grof 1975) and especially its perinatal level.
-My reason for mentioning this in a book about policy is not to summarize the model or to portray its psychotherapeutic value but to point out that this theory is culturally rich (Roberts 2013).
+The richest psychedelic model that I know of is Stanislav Grof’s four-layer view of our minds (Grof, 1975) and especially its perinatal level.
+My reason for mentioning this in a book about policy is not to summarize the model or to portray its psychotherapeutic value but to point out that this theory is culturally rich (Roberts, 2013).
 In my opinion, it is being neglected because of our cultural bias against its psychedelic origin.
 Official policy unintentionally promotes this bias.

-Coming from a Freudian tradition, Grof’s theory presents a four-level theory of the human mind: 1) abstract and aesthetic, 2) biographical, 3) perinatal, and 4) transpersonal.
+Coming from a Freudian tradition, Grof’s theory presents a four-level theory of the human mind: (1) abstract and aesthetic, (2) biographical, (3) perinatal, and (4) transpersonal.
 Grof’s perinatal theory illustrates that psychedelic-derived observations enrich our idea of our minds and how the human mind produces cultural artifacts and activities.
 In skeleton form the perinatal level contains four stages that parallel birth:

 BPM = Basic Perinatal Matrix, a complex of emotions and physical experiences